RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 ![](Income_Brooklyn_NY_files/figure-markdown_github/unnamed-chunk-12-1.png)

 It's better, but the differences in income are still difficult to spot.
+This is because we are using a monochromatic scale, that is, everything is one colour.
+As a result, the lowest value in the colour scale can only be so different from the highest value, since ultimately they will both be blue.
+To solve this problem we can use a pallette with multiple colours.

 Using the viridis palette.
 --------------------------